xPeach-94/git-workshop/README.markdown

     $ git checkout alpher

 You should now have a new branch called `alpher`.
-Try merging that branch into `master` now and fix the ensuing conflict.
+Try merging that branch into `develop` now and fix the ensuing conflict.

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/4/44/Help-browser.svg/20px-Help-browser.svg.png)
 Stuck?
 Ask for help from the workshop staff